enriquedevs/DE-101-Practices/Practices/session_2_SQL/README.md

 ## HOMEWORK TIME !!!

 Now that we have all of our new tables, we need to fill them.
-Make a script using sql to load your data from clinic_raw to the new tables
+Make a script using sql to load your data from clinic_raw to the new tables.

-We still have functional problems in this table, can you identify them?

-just make a list of the possible problems that we would have with this structure.
+Submit your SQL script on Canvas' Session 2 - Homework

 # Conclusion